xtuml/mc/doc/notes/4_cds_instdump_dnt.md

   key letters as the ending of the name.  (example:  right_o_obj, left_o_obj)
 - For instance reference sets, add the plural 's' to the name.

+CDS It is O.K. and good to update local transients to follow the naming as well.
+Just be careful.

 ### 7.6 Segregate Queries and Templates
 Model compilers use templating languages.
 Templating languages can be confusing to look at, because the same text file may contain